 “Readers can still expect the highest-quality editorial products and our advertisers will still be able to connect with the millions of people who turn to our brands for inspiration, entertainment and tips each day,” she added.

 It’s not known if this is just a temporary measure or if this will become the norm.
-But even before the crisis stuck, Hearst, like many publishers, had already been reducing the frequency of some titles as print advertising and readership continued to shrink.
+But even before the crisis struck, Hearst, like many publishers, had already been reducing the frequency of some titles as print advertising and readership continued to shrink.

 Esquire’s print frequency was recently quietly reduced from eight to six issues (it was at 10 at the start of 2019), while Town & Country already had a combined June, July and August issue.